tichzvidzayi/gilded-rose-kata/Notes.md

 - Inline comments helps with understanding and readability

 ##  Maintainability
-The separation of logic for different item types allows for easier modifications in the future.
-Adding new item types or changing the behavior of existing ones would be straightforward.
+ - The separation of logic for different item types allows for easier modifications in the future.
-Constants (MAX_QUALITY and SULFURAS_QUALITY) are defined at the top, making it easier to manage limits across the code.
+- Constants (MAX_QUALITY and SULFURAS_QUALITY) help to make it easier to manage limits.

 ## Extendability
 The structure allows for easy extension.
 For example, you can add additional case statements in the switch block if new item types are introduced.